Pasta e Fagioli delivers bold flavor with beans, beef, and pasta in a warm, delicious soup.

-Try our other Olive Garden copycat recipes: this Olive Garden Salad or this Zuppa Toscana Soup.
+Try my other Olive Garden copycat recipes like Olive Garden Salad or Zuppa Toscana Soup.

 Pasta e Fagioli